Kungbib/openapc-se/README.md

 ## Contact

 For general comments, email Beate Eellend at the National Library of Sweden: **beate.eellend [at] kb.se**
-For technical comments, contact Ulf Kronman at the National Library of Sweden: **ulf.kronman [at] kb.se**
+For technical comments, contact Ulf Kronman at the National Library of Sweden: **camilla.lindelow [at] kb.se**

 [Page updated 2017-07-07]